markovmodel/molPX/README.md

-# projection_explorer
+# projection_explorer by gph82.
-ipython API to visualize MD-trajectories along projected coordinates or simply probe the projection space.
+ipython API to visualize MD-trajectories interactively on any projection space.

-The API is projX and has three methods.
-There's a lot of UNTESTED code in bmutils.
+The API is projX. bmutils is mostly untested (this will change shortly).
-The notebook pretty much explains the general case
+The notebook explains the general cases, but you can combine the methods in bmutils freelyl.

 Have FUN!

-# KNOWN ISSUES
-python setup.py does not really install the requirements